Biking in Jackson Hole

 Road Bike in the shadows of the Tetons

 The multi-use pathway in Grand Teton National Park opened to the public in 2009, and now has been expanded from Jenny Lake 30-some miles south back to the town of Jackson.
-The newest section of completed pathway, which borders the National Elk Refuge, opened just last summer and is already a favorite with beautiful opportunities for wildlife sightings and public art installations.
+These pathways link up with exisiting and future pathways in the Town of Jackson, all the way out to us here in Teton Village.
+An incredible bridge spanning the Snake River is dedicated solely as a pathway.

-For the earnest road biker looking to gain some serious vertical and put in big mileage, then try going “Around the Block.”
-This route which takes riders on over 100 mile loop west over Teton Pass, south on Pine Creek Pass and back around north through the Snake River Canyon.
+For the earnest road biker looking to gain some serious vertical and put in big mileage, try going “Around the Block.”
+This route which takes riders on a 100-plus mile loop west over Teton Pass, south on Pine Creek Pass and back around north through the Snake River Canyon.
 This grueling, yet beautiful ride is definitely a bucket list ride for any serious rider.

 Cross Country Mountain Biking